marcelluseasley/nmapresultsviewer/README.md

 * Go runtime used: `go1.12.3 linux/amd64`
 * Operating System: `Linux parrot 4.19.0-parrot1-20t-amd64 #1 SMP Parrot 4.19.20-2parrot1.20t (2019-03-09) x86_64 GNU/Linux`

+## Design Decisions

+Initially, I was not sure if I wanted to ingest the `xml`, `nmap`, or `gnmap` version of the scan results file.
+After reading  `https://nmap.org/book/man-output.html`, I decided that XML would be the best option, since it can be easily parsed and ingested into a database.

+The challenge requirements were very broad and I could have gone about the design and implementation a number of ways.
+I think that given more time, it could be more polished as far as the results page, testing, and more documentation on the code.

 ### File Structure

 All the files needed to build this API server are located in the `server` folder.